ajmueh/NutNet2020_Workshop/README.md

     - `git push` or `git push origin master` in the terminal

 4. Refresh the remote repository on Github to ensure it worked!

+## Making changes with RStudio rather than through the terminal

+1) Open the .RProj (always open the project file, don't just open individual files)

+2) Pull!
+Always pull before you make changes, and before you push.
+You can pull by clicking on the blue down button on the Git tab of RStudio.

+3) Make your changes.
+You should see the changes appear in the Git window in the upper right of RStudio.

+4) Stage/add your changes.
+In RStudio, this can be done by clicking on the Staged checkbox in the Git tab.

+5) Commit your changes.
+Click on the Commit button in the Git tab, then add a message that succinctly describes your changes, and press Commit.

+6) Push your changes.
+Click on the green up arrow.
+It may ask you for your Github user name and password.
+I recommend pulling one more time before you do this!